Package 'prismatic'

 x

-A color object or vector of length 1 of any of the three kinds of R color specifications, i.e., either a color name (as listed by colors()), a hexadecimal string of the form "#rrggbb" or "#rrggbbaa" (see rgb), or a positive integer i meaning palette()[i].
+A length 1 color object (see color()) or a length 1 vector of any of the three kinds of R color specifications, i.e., either a color name (as listed by grDevices::colors()), a hexadecimal string (see col2rgb()), or a positive integer i meaning grDevices::palette()[i].

 y

-A color object or vector of any of the three kinds of R color specifications, i.e., either a color name (as listed by colors()), a hexadecimal string of the form "#rrggbb" or "#rrggbbaa" (see rgb), or a positive integer i meaning palette()[i].
+A color object (see color()) or a vector of any of the three kinds of R color specifications, i.e., either a color name (as listed by grDevices::colors()), a hexadecimal string (see col2rgb()), or a positive integer i meaning grDevices::palette()[i].

 Details

-The formula for calculating contract ratio is
+The formula used for calculating a contrast ratio between two colors is

 (L1+0.05)/(L2+0.05)(L1 + 0.05) / (L2 + 0.05)